-12. How long will you have to wait to view your originals/proofs or photo dvd after your wedding is over?
+12. How long will you have to wait to view your originals/proofs or digital medium after your wedding is over?
 Generally speaking, 2-3 weeks is an acceptable time frame.

 13. What is the turn around time regarding the completion of your finished albums if included with your package?
-Up to three months is very common for professionally produced work.
+Up to three months is very common for “GOOD QUALITY PROFESSIONALLY” produced work.

 14. Does your photographer offer a full line of services including professional corrective retouching, custom printing of photographs, “true archival” lamination and dry mounting services if required?

-15. Does your photographer have back up equipment should the main camera or lighting system fail?
+15. Does your photographer have back up camera & lighting equipment should the main items fail?

 16. Most photographers have a bridal contract to benefit both parties involved.
 Everything should be written down in detail.
 (NO VERBAL AGREEMENTS EVER!)

-17. Payment policy: most photographers require up to three deposits.
-Initially a booking fee is required to secure your date followed by a second deposit prior to your wedding at a pre-determined time.
+17. Payment policy: generally speaking…. photographers may require up to three deposits.
+Initially a booking fee is required to secure your date followed by a second deposit prior to your wedding at a pre-determined time, commonly 6 months prior to your actual wedding date.
 The third and final deposit is required either before or on the actual day of the wedding itself or alternately, when the originals are released to the client.